 The University limits information about complaints to those with a business need-to-know; however, public records law and some legal processes may require the University to disclose certain records.
 If you are concerned about confidentiality, you should discuss your concern early in your exploration of resolution options so that you receive guidance for how it can be safeguarded.
 For a list of legally protected confidential resources, scroll to the bottom of this page.Anonymity

 We want all members of our community to feel comfortable to directly report suggestions or concerns.
 In some instances, individuals may wish to remain anonymous.
-ESS provides an anonymous online form.
-Messages sent through this anonymous form will be forwarded to the ESS Chair, Associate Chairs, and Administrator.Investigative Authority
+ESS had provided an anonymous online form via catalyst, but the catalyst system is no longer available.
+We will be working on a different solution.
+The intent is that messages sent through this anonymous form will be forwarded to the ESS Chair, Associate Chairs, and Administrator.Investigative Authority

 ESS is not authorized to investigate or adjudicate claims against faculty, staff or academic student employees, all of whom have rights to appeal personnel actions as outlined in law, the Faculty Code, and various union contracts.
 Reports to ESS can, however, result in corrective actions in our processes, procedures, and professional development.
 Allegations of serious misconduct should be reported to the appropriate authorities.
 Please refer to the guidelines below.